bevsxyz/parallel-woamm/proposal/woa_proposal.md

  \caption{Pseudo-code of the GPU WOAmM algorithm.}
 \end{algorithm}

+Random numbers are a bit troublesome.
+We will use the cuda library for random number and use separate seed for each block.

+When random individuals are required we will resort to picking random element from an array of indices with elemination to avoid repeatation.

 ### Optimizations

 1. Use floats for fitness calculation.
 2. The population size can be set to equal the warp size 32.
 3. The local copy of the population array is a trick to avoid bank conflicts, which could be feasible since the population size is small.
 The modulo operation will not slow the execution since we use a constant value for population size.
-4. Within device code, avoid pointer aliasing.
+4. Within the device code, avoid pointer aliasing.
-5. We can reduce the if1 and if3 predicate to a min operation in order to avoid warp divergence.
+5. We can reduce the if1 and if3 predicate to a min operation to avoid warp divergence.
 6. Use implicit synchronization within warp instead of the sync operation.
 7. Could dynamic kernel initiation help for two or three threads?